CitrusPollo/Pollo-Web-Template/README.md

   My page showing a chonky Chocobo.
 Render retrieved from <a href="https://www.creativeuncut.com/gallery-25/ff15-chocobo-render.html">Creative Uncut</a>
 </p>

-My goal here is to learn how to make a responsive webpage using a CSS framework that I can be comfortable with while disregarding content for now.
+My goal here simply is to learn how to make a responsive webpage using a CSS framework that I can be comfortable with while disregarding content for now.

 <p align="center">
   <img src="img/pollo_mobile.png" alt="Chocobo" width="30%%"/>